C0ZEN/generator-cozen-angular/CONTRIBUTING.md

 npm link
 ```

-Then you can create a new project with `yo altran-angular`.
+Then you can create a new project with `yo cozen-angular`.

 You can also lint and test the code: